Elementary and Middle School

 The elementary and middle school uses the Abeka curriculum for most of its core subjects.
 Abeka is a Christ-centered curriculum that helps build a strong academic and spiritual foundation for our students.
 The small class sizes allow for teachers to better focus on each student and his/her academic needs.

 The school day begins at 8:00 am daily and ends at 3:00 pm daily four days a week.
 School ends at 1:30pm on Wednesdays.
-Students may be dropped off as early as 6:30 am (at no charge).
-The school does have an after-school program.
-After school kids club starts when school ends and offers care until 5:00pm for a monthly fee of $80.
+Students may be dropped off as early as 6:30am for early morning care.
+The school offers an after-school kids club until 5:00pm.

-Please check under the “admissions” tab to find out more information on fees and tuition.
-We also offer an optional catered lunch that parents can purchase.
+NHCS offers a catered lunch program.
+Students may purchase meals or bring home lunch.
+Please check under the “Admissions” tab to find out more information on fees and tuition.

 **For more information, please take a look at our "Frequently Asked Questions" tab or contact the school office by phone at 808-678-3776 or by email at info@nhcshi.org